The Early Years Foundation Framework

 Children develop quickly in the early years, and at Whitkirk we aim to do all they can to help children have the best possible start in life.
-We aim to create experiences which form building blocks for life long learning.
-These experiences are consistent with the Early Years Foundation Stage framework which children will follow in nursery through to the end of their reception year.
+We aim to create experiences which form building blocks for life-long learning.
+These experiences are consistent with the Early Years Foundation Stage framework which children will follow in Nursery through to the end of their Reception year.
 We plan the curriculum to ensure that different areas of learning and experience are represented in the play and activities we provide.
-In EYFS we follow the children’s interests, and allow them to plan their own next steps in learning, therefore it is highly likely that various topics will emerge from the children themselves, although we do plan for many learning experiences throughout the year.
+In EYFS, we follow the children’s interests, and allow them to plan their own next steps in learning, therefore it is highly likely that various topics will emerge from the children themselves.
+Alongside this, we do plan for a range of key learning experiences throughout the year.

-Our well established , strong relationships with parents and carers means that all adults involved in a child's development have the opportunity to work closely with our Early Years practitioners to support children’s transition into the setting.
+Our well-established, strong relationships with parents and carers means that all adults involved in a child's development have the opportunity to work closely with our Early Years practitioners, supporting children’s transition into the setting.
 We would like parents to feel secure in the knowledge that their child is well cared for and happy at school.

-Our Whitkirk parents are welcome to be actively involved in their children’s learning in school by joining us for Stay & Play;which runs every Friday 8:45 - 9:15 , learning journeys , volunteering and parent workshops.
+Our Whitkirk parents are welcome to be actively involved in their children’s learning in school by joining us for Stay & Play which runs every Friday 8:45 - 9:15, taking part in learning journeys, volunteering and parent workshops.